What is the 2014 GED® program?

 Why is this shift happening at this time and not in the future when it is more in line with current curriculum?

-The shift to the Common Core standards is happening nationwide at the current time.
+The shift to the Career and College Ready standards is happening nationwide at the current time.
 By shifting the content of the test now, but keeping the passing standard for high school equivalency matched with performance of graduating high school seniors in 2013 who have not yet had instruction in career- and college-ready content, we enable adult test-takers to achieve a high school equivalency diploma on the same basis as their current high school graduate counterparts, and yet provide them with performance feedback and information on their demonstration of skills consistent with readiness for career and college.
 This information provides them with guidance that will be useful as they chart their course forward into postsecondary education or the workforce, which will require skills beyond what is currently required for high school equivalency.

 When GED Testing Service increased the time to the GED® test - Mathematical Reasoning, did it impact the standardization and norming of the test?